All the pro peloton transfers for 2025: Oier Lazkano joins Red Bull-Bora-Hansgrohe, SD Worx-Protime make first signing

 After 11 years with Soudal Quick-Step, during which time he won two World Championships, stages of every Grand Tour and spent time in the yellow jersey at the 2019 Tour de France, Julian Alaphilippe is to leave the Belgian squad.

-It will be weird to see the 32-year-old in a different cycling kit next year; he is currently rumoured to be joining Tudor, Fabian Cancellara's ProTeam.
+It will be weird to see the 32-year-old in a different cycling kit next year; he is joining Tudor, Fabian Cancellara's ProTeam.

 Speaking to Het Nieuwsblad, Soudal Quick-Step team boss Patrick Lefevere said: "Julian Alaphilippe called me himself this week to let me know he was leaving."
 Apparently the Frenchman went through sleepless nights as he mulled over his future.